 Getting into professional school and becoming a good healthcare provider requires many skills in addition to doing well in classes.
 Among other things, getting into professional school requires paying attention to details, meeting deadlines, and being respectful of others trying to help you in your journey.
 With that said, we'll mention what should be obvious.
 Be sure that you start off on the right foot with the committee by: signing up for an interview when notified to do, submitting your materials on time, dressing appropriately for the interview, and being on time!
 Please don't call or write in the summer saying you weren't able to come to the interview, and please don't come to the interview unless you have submitted all required materials.

-All materials must be submitted to the PreMed Committee by June 15th of your application year; there is no guarantee of having a committee letter if all the materials are not in by the due date.
+All materials must be submitted to your PreMed Committee letter-writer by June 1 of your application year; there is no guarantee of having a committee letter if all the materials are not in by the due date.
 It is important to note that a committee letter is not required to submit an application to professional schools, but it is a red flag that as a school that does provide a committee letter, that you are applying without one.